 Between President Trump's Border Wall And The Rio Grande Lies A 'No Man's Land'

 A visit to the now-defunct Fort Brown Memorial Golf Course in Brownsville, Texas, is a cautionary tale of how Trump's border wall can create dead zones.
-The clubhouse is shuttered, par signs are fading, and the once-manicured greens are fields of weeds.
+The clubhouse is shuttered, par signs are fading and the once-manicured greens are fields of weeds.

 In 2008, U.S. Customs and Border Protection, working with the University of Texas at Brownsville, built a security fence on the southern edge of the campus that effectively walled off the popular golf course from the rest of the city.

-Note: A previous version of this story misspelled Rey Anzaldua's last name as Anzaludoa and as Anzaludua.